nasrat-v/nm_objdump/README.md

 # nm_objdump
 A simple implementation of GNU shell commands: Nm and Objdump.

+- These commands disassemble executable files, relocatable object files, core files, and shared objects
-These are very useful tools for programmers working on compiling tools, or for programmers working on binary security.
+- These are very useful tools for programmers working on compiling tools
+- Or for programmers working on binary security.

 # NM
 GNU nm lists the symbols from object files objfile….
 If no object files are listed as arguments, nm assumes the file a.out.